Wise Payroll Setup (Formerly TransferWise)

 Step 1

-Navigate to sidebar, then click Financials > Payroll, click on Manage integrations , and then Add integration.
+Navigate to the sidebar, then click Financials > Payroll.

-Alternatively, you may navigate to Sidebar > Settings & Policies > Integrations, and click on Add integration.
+Alternatively, you may navigate to Settings > Integrations, then choose Wise.

 Step 2